Bojagi/example-react-bootstrap/README.md

 # Example bojagi project using react-bootstrap
-Demo of React Boostrap setup with Bojagi
+Demo of React Bootstrap setup with Bojagi